tauren/tmpl-precompile/README.md

 ## Installation

-This repo contains a precompiled `jade-precompile.js` file, but if you make changes to the `jade-precompile.coffee` files, you need to recompile it:
+This repo contains a precompiled `bin/jade-precompile` file, but if you make changes to the `jade-precompile.coffee` file, you need to recompile it.
+Also make sure the script is executable:

+    cd bin
     coffee -b -c jade-precompile.coffee

-Make sure the script is executable:
+    mv jade-precompile.coffee jade-precompile
     chmod 755 lib/jade-precompile.js

+I haven't learned how to create an NPM module yet, if anyone wants to fork and help with this, it would be much appreciated!